FelixReuthlinger/MistlandsSinglePlayer/README.md

 ## Change log

+* 1.3.6 -> added regenerative nature mod to let some things re-grow
 * 1.3.5 -> added deer curry to get rid of those yellow mushrooms
 * 1.3.4 -> added wacky's DB for adding a custom recipe for forging chains
 * 1.3.3 -> added comfort tweaks, changed range to 30m for comfort gained